Is the perfect fit an illusion?

 To help you, I’ve created a checklist for the most important measurements you need when learning how to fit your clothes.
 It includes instructions on how to measure yourself, and a table to note them down.
 You can download the checklist here for free:

-Get the FREE checklist
+Get the Better-Fit checklist

 How do you know when the fit is right?
 Do you find some parts of a garment more challenging to fit than the others?